shamasun/SAA-C03/02. Tech Fundamentals/README.md

 - Host layers = 4, 5, 6, and 7
 - Layer X device $\implies{}$ it has functionality for layer X and below.
 - MAC address is not software assigned.
 Unique to a specific piece of hardware.
+- CSMA = Carrier Sense Multiple Access.
+Looks for signs of career signal on layer 1.
+- Back-off = period during which no device attempts transmission.

 #### 2.4.1 Introduction